AKhuZ-Code/DatasocDatathon2020/README.md

   • Performed feature engineering on variables in the dataset and created various visualisations to examine correlations

   • Programmed and implemented a Linear Regression Model that would predict the future number of cases/deaths/recoveries using various predictors including: government responses taken, current number of cases/deaths/recoveries

+  • Also made use of other models (Ridge and Lasso) to compare accuracies

   • The columns for number of cases/deaths/recoveries were normalised using the population of each country